smsharma/neural-global-astrometry/README.md

 ## Abstract

-Astrometry--the precise measurement of positions and motions of celestial objects--has emerged as a promising avenue for characterizing the dark matter population in our Galaxy.
+Astrometry&mdash;the precise measurement of positions and motions of celestial objects&mdash;has emerged as a promising avenue for characterizing the dark matter population in our Galaxy.
 By leveraging recent advances in simulation-based inference and neural network architectures, we introduce a novel method to search for global dark matter-induced gravitational lensing signatures in astrometric datasets.
 Our method based on neural likelihood-ratio estimation shows significantly enhanced sensitivity to a cold dark matter population and more favorable scaling with measurement noise compared to existing approaches based on two-point correlation statistics, establishing machine learning as a powerful tool for characterizing dark matter using astrometric data.

 ## Code